martinlundin/brewy-firebase/README.md

 | :x:       | Add reminder function.
 | :x:       | Add Data validation and error response messages (do when settings up typechecking)
 | :x:       | Add typechecking for all incomming data.
+| :x:       | Change error handling to be consistent and precise

 ---